SinghShreya05/GSoC-2021/README.md

 ```
 After the validation files were segregated into different folders, with license headers as foldernames.

-This is a bried overview of the project.
+This is a brief overview of the project.

 <p align="center">
         <img src="Assets\project_overview.png" width="800" height="400">